harmony-one/h/progress/konstantin-potapov.md

 ---

 2025 Q3 Review:
-During the quarter, I built and tested a release that included the London and Berlin hard fork updates.
+During Q3, I debugged and tested a release with the London and Berlin hard fork updates.
+It passed validation on devnet and testnet, and was partially deployed on mainnet to verify stability under real conditions.
-I also implemented transient storage (EIP-1153), introducing new VM opcodes to extend the protocol’s functionality.
+I also implemented transient storage (EIP-1153) and confirmed its execution on devnet, adding new VM opcodes to extend the protocol’s functionality.

 ---